How to Use the TENS 7000 2nd Edition Digital TENS Unit

 No pain is the same.
 It varies not just with the type of pain experienced, but with the person.
 Pain relief customizability is what makes the TENS 7000 a highly recommended TENS unit.
 In many patients, the reduction or elimination of pain lasts longer than the actual period of stimulation (sometimes as much as three or four times longer).
 We've broken down the five programmed modes on the TENS 7000 as well as the other customization features for more personal pain treatment.

-Pulse Rate: This is the rate of which separate pulses are sent from the TENS Unit.
+This is the rate at which separate pulses are sent from the TENS Unit.
 The Pulse Rate (hertz or pulses per second) chosen depends significantly upon the type of electrode placement.
 When using continuous and dermatome electrode placements, a quick pulse rate (higher than 80Hz), is ideal.
 The user should not perceive individual pulses but have the sensation of steady, continuous stimulation.

 Five TENS Therapy Treatment Modes